collective/collective.listingviews/README.rst

 .. image:: https://secure.travis-ci.org/collective/collective.listingviews.png
     :target: http://travis-ci.org/collective/collective.listingviews

-``collective.listingviews`` allows a Plone site administrator to create new views through the web.
-They can use this to:
+``collective.listingviews`` allows a Plone site administrator to quickly create a new display view their content types, folders, collections and eea.facetnavigation.
+It will also let you create custom portlets.

+1. Go to Site Setup > Listing Views
+2. Select the fields you want to display and give your view a name and class tag.
+Pick which content types this view will be available to.
+3. click "Add new listing view".
+4. Now you can use the "Display Menu" or "Listing view portlet" to apply this view where you want.
+You can use diazo to customise the layout of your fields and you can use custom field types if you scripted forumlas displayed on a page.

+This plugin is very flexible and can be used to:

 - create custom views of folders or collections that include metadata and content from contained or matching items;